Dirac operators on foliations: the Lichnerowicz inequality: Connes fibration and the Dirac operator on foliations

 This Section is organized as follows.
 In Section \ref{s2.1}, we recall the construction of the Connes fibration over a foliation.
-In Section \ref{s2.2a} we introduce a coordinate system near the embedded submanifold from the original foliation into the Connes foliation.
+In Section \ref{s2.2a}, we introduce a coordinate system near the embedded submanifold from the original foliation into the Connes foliation.
 In Section \ref{s2.2}, we give an adiabatic limit estimate of the sub-Dirac operator on the Connes fibration.
 In Section \ref{s2.3}, we embed the smooth sections over the embedded submanifold to the space of smooth sections, having compact support near the embedded submanifold, on the Connes fibration.
-In Section \ref{s2.4}, we state an important estimate result which will be proved in Sections \ref{s2.5}-\ref{s2.8}.
-In Sections \ref{s2.9}-\ref{s2.12}, we complete the proofs of Theorems \ref{t0.2}, \ref{t0.1} and \ref{t0.8} respectively.
+In Section \ref{s2.4}, we state a key estimate result which will be proved in Sections \ref{s2.5}-\ref{s2.8}.
+In Sections \ref{s2.9}, we complete the proof of Theorem \ref{t0.2}.